 Do you remember your first job?
 Mine is hard to forget because of the feedback I received.

-My first job was in radio.
-I’d had so much fun at a student radio station that I joined a radio group straight after leaving University.
+I’d had so much fun at a student radio station that I got my first job with a radio group straight after leaving University.